Yelp/docker-observium/README.md

 Please checkout out the [initial post] in the mailing list for details on how to configure your config.php for better control and what each switch does.

+Currently the stdout/stderr for the job isn't being sent to /dev/null so you should be able to see the status of your cleanups with `docker logs [id]`

 [initial post]: http://postman.memetic.org/pipermail/observium/2014-July/007264.html